 - You may need to give forms separately for a different source of income.
 If you have fixed deposits in two banks, you need to give form 15G/15H to each bank.

-- The forms have to be submitted every financial year.
+- Submit these forms every financial year.
 Because, even though you will get a final interest only on maturity, TDS will be cut on the accrued interest for each year.

 - Form 13 needs to be filled out in case of commission income, brokerage income or lottery tickets, etc. This form has to be given to the income tax assessing officer (AO) to get a certificate to deduct tax at a lower rate or not at all as may be appropriate.
 The assessing officer may issue this certificate if he is convinced that the total income of the applicant justifies lower or no taxation.